yadizhou/epip/README.md

 Users can register new "need to be iterated" class by calling `Pipe.register_iterable(USER_CLASS)`

 ### Pipe creating functions
+These functions can also be used to create pipes.
+They add an extra layer of wrapper between the actual functions and the pipe classes, to alter the usage of the functions.

 #### `as_pipe(ANYTHING)`
 Turns `ANYTHING` into a pipe, which returns `ANYTHING` when executed.
 Useful for producing constants.